Post Summary: Silence After Payment Is a Red Flag, Not a Busy Season

 Not “do you approve this.”
 Not “sign off so we can proceed.”
 Did we hit the mark.
 That’s a different question.
 It invites honest feedback instead of rubber-stamping.
 And the goal isn’t for the client to say it’s fine.
 You have to love it, not just like it but love it.
 That’s our goal, every time.

-If your web design company sends you a mockup in an email and asks you to “review and approve” — that tells you something.
-It means the communication is one-directional.
-You’re being asked to evaluate something alone instead of being walked through it together.
+A mockup sent by email with “review and approve” attached is one-directional.
+You’re evaluating something alone instead of being walked through it together.

 The client had to make that decision.
 We couldn’t make it for her.